beyretb/AnimalAI-Olympics/README.md

     - The `rand_colors` configurations have been removed and the user can now pass `RGB` values, see [here](documentation/configFile.md#objects)
     - Rewards for goals are now proportional to their size (except for the `DeathZone`), see [here](documentation/definitionsOfObjects.md#rewards)
     - The agent is now a ball rather than a cube
+    - Increased safety for spawning the agent to avoid infinite loops
     - Bugs fixes

 - v0.3 - Lights off, remove Beams and add cylinder